ossia/score-docs/docs/quick-start/interface-overview.md

 # Objects inspector panel

-On the right part of score main window is the `Object inspector`.It allows to dynamically inspect and setup the selected objects in the scenario.
+On the right part of score main window is the `Object inspector`.
+It allows to dynamically inspect and setup the selected objects in the scenario.

 ![Object inspector](/score-docs/assets/images/quick-start/score-interface/dynamic_inspector.png "Object inspector")